isc-projects/bind9/doc/notes/notes-current.rst

 - None.

+- The option :any:`auto-dnssec` is deprecated and will be removed in 9.19.
+  Please migrate to :any:`dnssec-policy`. :gl:`#3667`

 - Deprecate setting the operating system limit (``coresize``, ``datasize``, ``files`` and ``stacksize``) from ``named.conf``.
 These options should be set from the operating system (``ulimit``) or from the process supervisor